 The Women's Memorial Playing fields are the only dedicated women's memorial of this calibre in Australia.

-The Office for Recreation, Sport and Racing (ORSR) and Department of Planning, Transport and Infrastructure (DPTI) are upgrading the Women’s Memorial Playing Fields, St Marys to deliver an enhanced sporting precinct.
+The Office for Recreation, Sport and Racing (ORSR) and Department for Infrastructure and Transport (DIT) are upgrading the Women’s Memorial Playing Fields, St Marys to deliver an enhanced sporting precinct.

 Amenities which will be upgraded include: